 Musically this track sounds like a lot of other R&B songs from that time, and that’s why I criticize it.
 Prince could make music like this in his sleep, which leads me to believe he was half asleep when he did it.
 There’s nothing outstanding about it.
 It’s just average mid-90’s R&B music, which I’m actually a fan of, but I expect more from Prince.

 There are two interesting facts hidden in the liner notes on this track.
 First, there’s something you don’t see too often on a Prince track: “Contains a sample of…” Yes, Prince sampled George Clinton’s “Atomic Dog” on this track.
 For a song with an “Atomic Dog” sample I would’ve expected something a lot more funky.
 The other interesting find in the credits comes at the very end.
 As it lists the names of the horn players and additional vocalists the final line credits someone named Azifwekare with being the “jobless pothead.”
 No idea what he’s getting at with that, but it’s a head scratching addition to the song credits.

-I’m going be overly harsh on this one and give it 1 out of 5 stars.
+I’m going be overly harsh on this one.
 It’s not a bad song, I just expect more from the G.O.A.T. and I’m punishing “Style” because of it.
 Plus, I’ve been giving out a lot of high ratings lately and I need this to pull the average back to the middle.
 Hopefully we’ll get something more fun tomorrow.